Editor’s Note: This post was originally published in February 2018 and has been updated for accuracy and comprehensiveness as of June 2023.

 Remember, the USPS is a powerful institution.
 It gets no tax dollars for its operating expenses.
-It processes and delivers over 154 billion pieces of mail a year to 156 million residential and business addresses across the country.
+It processes and delivers 421.4 million pieces of mail a day to 152.2 million residential and business addresses across the country.
 If it were a private company, its revenues would put it high up on the Inc. and Fortune 500 rankings.
 And thanks to over 200 federal laws, the Postal Inspection Service ensures that the mail stream is secure for both mailers and customers.

 At the same time, wringing inefficiencies from the postal system (and reducing costs) has been an important factor, like never before, in driving how mailing campaigns are now being designed and implemented.
 To keep up with these changes, it’s smart to reach out to vendors that have extensive printing expertise and outstanding customer service working with marketers of all sizes and budgets.

 To achieve great ROI on your direct mail, find a direct mail vendor that knows the ins and outs of the USPS.

 6 Ways USPS Expertise Can Improve Your Direct Mail

 Let’s face it: postal regulations can be kind of complicated, and not without good reason.
 After all, they give marketers a nice amount of flexibility in offering products and services to both consumer and commercial customers.

 But you’ll need someone that can help you and your mail to get through the postal system and to your customers’ mailboxes.
 Here’s how:

 1. Direct mail design